microsoftgraph/microsoft-graph-docs-contrib/concepts/metered-api-faq.md

 Yes, it requires an application administrator or similar role for the app registration assigned to the service principal.
 The role can be scoped to only the target application set up for billing to prevent overly broad permissions from being granted.

 ### Can I use a managed identity to set up billing on my app registration?
 Yes, you can create a managed identity for Azure resources.
 Assign role-based access control to your subscription or resource group, and add the Microsoft Entra application administrator role to the service principal associated with the managed identity.
-For more information, see [Use a managed identity to access Azure Resource Manager - Windows - Microsoft Entra](/azure/active-directory/managed-identities-azure-resources/tutorial-windows-vm-ua-arm) for an example.
+For more information, see [Tutorial: Use a Windows VM/VMSS to access Azure resources](/azure/active-directory/managed-identities-azure-resources/tutorial-windows-vm-ua-arm) for an example.

 ### How can I verify that my application is properly set up for billing?
-Instructions for verifying billing setup can be found [here](/graph/metered-api-setup?tabs=azurecloudshell#verify-setup).
+For information about how to verify billing setup, see [Enable metered APIs and services](/graph/metered-api-setup?tabs=azurecloudshell#verify-setup).

 ## Microsoft Teams export API billing FAQs

 ### Are there more requirements beyond setting up billing to call Microsoft Teams export APIs?
 Yes, Microsoft Teams export APIs require a `model` parameter to be passed as part of the API call.
 Depending on the value of the `model` parameter, a user license may also be required for certain data.
 For more information, see [Teams API payment models and licensing requirements](teams-licenses.md).
 ### How do I know which model parameter is being used in API calls?
-Inspecting the code of the calling application is the best way to determine which `model` parameter is being used.
+The best way to determine which `model` parameter is in use is to inspect the code of the calling application.

 ### How is seeded capacity calculated?
 Seeded capacity for Teams export APIs being called with the `model=a` parameter is calculated based on the number of eligible users in the target tenant.
 Seeded capacity is then applied to each application running against that tenant.